SandroGrassia/LILLA-Audio-Sampler/README.md

 </p>

-Latest version is LILLA 2023; PCB is realized in Hong Kong, components assembling is done in Italy, enclosure (aluminium sheet case crafted with laser cutter and CNC bender press - wooden parts are crafted with CNC milling machine) is made in Italy.
+The latest version, LILLA 2024, is currently in the beta testing phase.
+The PCB is manufactured in Hong Kong, while component assembly is carried out in Italy.
+The enclosure is made in Italy and features an aluminum sheet case, crafted using a laser cutter and CNC bender press.
-Actually more versions are in progress of design.

 #### Original and modified libraries/classes included, with licensing notes.